Arthur Kornberg: Research and career

 a genius, but he'd be unable to focus and to operate within a small family group like ours, and so, I was instrumental in establishing a department of genetics [at Stanford] of which he would be chairman."

 Kornberg's mother died of gas gangrene from a spore infection after a routine gall bladder operation in 1939.
 This started his lifelong fascination with spores, and he devoted some of his research efforts to understanding them while at Washington University.
 From 1962 to 1970, in the midst of his work on DNA synthesis, Kornberg devoted half his research effort to determining how DNA is stored in the spore, what replication mechanisms are included, and how the spore generates a new cell.
 This was an unfashionable but complex area of science, and although some progress was made, eventually Kornberg abandoned this research.

 The Arthur Kornberg Medical Research Building at the University of Rochester Medical Center was named in his honor in 1999.

-Until his death, Kornberg maintained an active research laboratory at Stanford and regularly published peer reviewed scientific journal articles.
+Until his death, Kornberg maintained an active research laboratory at Stanford and regularly published scientific journal articles.
 For several years the focus of his research was the metabolism of inorganic polyphosphate.

 The "Kornberg school" of biochemistry refers to Arthur Kornberg's many graduate students and post-doctoral fellows, i.e., his intellectual children, and the trainees of his trainees, i.e., his intellectual grandchildren.
 Kornberg's intellectual children include I. Robert Lehman, Charles C. Richardson, Randy Schekman, William T. Wickner, James Rothman, Arturo Falaschi and Ken-ichi Arai.